ksaurabh4/fcm-http-v1-notification-sender/README.md

 3. Update the `SERVICE_ACCOUNT_FILE` path or paste the JSON content as per the instructions above.
 4. Run the code to send the notification.

-If you'd prefer to use the pre-existing Colab notebook, you can [click here to open the notebook]([https://colab.research.google.com/drive/1-lxmNV8_j7CabMejA8QAkFrjJ4GSurdx](https://colab.research.google.com/drive/1AC3iyBmIusHrXayNy5XIf6BiK3QWlPv_)). *(Update this link with your Colab notebook URL once saved and shared)*.
+If you'd prefer to use the pre-existing Colab notebook, you can [click here to open the notebook]([https://colab.research.google.com/drive/1-lxmNV8_j7CabMejA8QAkFrjJ4GSurdx](https://colab.research.google.com/drive/1AC3iyBmIusHrXayNy5XIf6BiK3QWlPv_)).

 Colab is a convenient cloud-based environment that doesn't require local setup, making it easy to experiment and run Python scripts from anywhere.